ZhangXinmin528/Flutter-learning/README.md

 [Tutorial](https://bloclibrary.dev/#/flutterinfinitelisttutorial)

 * **flutter_counter**:
-A Counter in Flutter using the Bloc library.
+A Counter in Flutter using the bloc library.

 * **flutter_timer**:
 A timer application using the bloc library.